Liwa Ahrar Souriya: History

 At the end of 2013 and the beginning of 2014, infighting between ISIL and other rebel groups escalated in northern Syria.
 During the infighting, Ahmad Afash fled to Turkey and rented a hotel in Mersin.
 During his stay in Turkey, Afash became a drug addict and was once hospitalized.
 Meanwhile, in Syria, the Free Syrian Brigade held out in Aleppo and its surrounding areas.

 On 19 May 2014, the Free Syrian Brigade and the al-Nusra Front detonated a tunnel bomb in the Ancient City of Aleppo which destroyed a historic palace, which at the time was used by the Syrian Army as a military headquarter.

 In October 2015, during the Russian military intervention in Syria, the Free Syrian Brigade headquarters in the northern Aleppo Governorate was hit by a Russian airstrike which killed 7 of its fighters.

 Since November 2015, the group has participated in the shelling of Aleppo's Sheikh Maqsood neighborhood, controlled by the People's Protection Units as part of the Syrian Democratic Forces.

 In September 2016, the Free Syrian Brigade joined the Hamza Division.
 2 months later, on 15 November 2016, it left the Hamza Division and joined the Nour al-Din al-Zenki Movement's north Aleppo branch, whom they in turned joined the Sham Legion's north Aleppo branch.
-They in turn dissolved to form the Revolutionary Knights Brigade, which is a part of the Northern Brigade that left the Sham Legion on 30 May 2017, though their current membership is unclear, and it is also unclear if they are still active.
+They in turn dissolved to form the Revolutionary Knights Brigade, which was a part of the Northern Brigade that left the Sham Legion on 30 May 2017, though their current membership was unclear, and it was also unclear if they are still active.